 Types of over-the-counter teeth whitening kits

-There are a large variety of over-the-counter teeth whitening kits.
+There is a large variety of over-the-counter teeth whitening kits.
 You should always choose one that has been approved by the American Dental Association (ADA).